enel-gdh-educational/katacoda-scenarios/docker/part3/step3b.md

     - "dockerchurn"
 ```

+Use the text editor to add this lines or copy the file `docker-compose-temp3.yml` with this
+command:

+`cp docker-compose-temp3.yml docker-compose.yml`{{execute}}

-After that you have the correct final version of docker-compose.
+At this point you have the correct final version of docker-compose.
 Start the application and
 check the results in the dashboard

 `docker-compose up -d`{{execute}}

-Check that network is created correctly with containers correctly bound
+Check that network is created correctly with containers that you need

 `docker network ls`{{execute}}